2016 Eastern Michigan Eagles football team

 The 2016 Eastern Michigan Eagles football team represented Eastern Michigan University in the 2016 NCAA Division I FBS football season.
 They were led by third-year head coach Chris Creighton.
 The Eagles played their home games at Rynearson Stadium and are members of the West Division of the Mid-American Conference.
-Coming off of a 1-11 season in 2015, the Eagles performed a remarkable turnaround and finished 7–6, 4–4 in MAC play to finish in fourth place in the West Division.
+Coming off of a 1–11 season in 2015, the Eagles performed a remarkable turnaround and finished 7–6, 4–4 in MAC play to finish in fourth place in the West Division.
 They were invited to the 2016 Bahamas Bowl, just their second bowl game in school history.
 They also improved their home attendance by over 260% compared to 2015.

+The Eagles compiled their first winning season since 1995, and their first bowl game since 1987, snapping the second longest bowl drought in the nation.